cschladetsch/Incode/Readme.md

 Custom input system for keyboard and mouse for Windows.

 This application allows the user to control the mouse and other systems such as cursor and scrolling using a minimal set of keys - without actually using the mouse.
+It also allows for the use of abbreviations.
+Yes, there are other tools that do this and better but hey.

 ## Usage
-Hold an 'Override' button - By default the Right-Control key - and then use the rest of the keyboard to send custom input.
+Hold an 'Interrupt' button - By default the Right-Control key - and then use the rest of the keyboard to send custom input.

 Use the provided `SharpKeys` binary to remap the CapsLock key to the Right-Control Key.
 The CapsLock key is an anacronism in any case, may as well put it to good use.

-For instance, press and hold the 'Override' button, and:
+For instance, press and hold the `Interrupt` button, and:
 * use `ESDF` to move the mouse cursor up down left right.
 Movement is passed through a customised filter to emulate the behavior of an Ibm ThinkPad clit button.
 * `R` and `V` keys send scroll up and down, again with a custom filter and timings.
 * The `space bar` simulates the left mouse button
 * `G` the right mouse button.
+* You can also double-click.
+I think the threshold is 300ms.

 There is some customisation available via a simple GUI, but to change the keys the only current way is to just edit the code.